Dr Lisa Parker BSc MRes PhD

 - Science and Engineering Ambassador (STEMNET programme)

-- 2010-2013 BBSRC Industrial CASE PhD studentship in collaboration with GSK.
-“The TLR-mediated interrelationship of Interleukin-1 and Interferon Signalling during Chronic Airway Inflammation”.
-Lead applicant, coapplicants Professor Ian Sabroe, Dr Karen Simpson, Dr Stuart Farrow.
+- 2010-2014 BBSRC Industrial CASE PhD studentship in collaboration with GSK "The TLR-mediated interrelationship of Interleukin-1 and Interferon Signalling during chronic airway inflammation".
+Lead applicant, co-applicants Prof Ian Sabroe, Dr Karen Simpson, Dr Stuart Farrow.

 - Chaudhuri N, Paiva C, Donaldson K, Duffin R, Parker LC*, Sabroe I* (2010) Diesel exhaust particles override natural injury-limiting pathways in the lung.
-American Journal of Physiology – Lung Cellular and Molecular Physiology [in press]. *Joint senior authors.
+American Journal of Physiology – Lung Cellular and Molecular Physiology 299:L263-71. *Joint senior authors.

 - Parker LC, Prince LR, Buttle DJ, Sabroe I (2009) The generation of highly purified primary human neutrophils and assessment of apoptosis in response to Toll-like receptor agonists.
 Methods in Molecular Biology 517:191-204.